UTKRISHT-ICS52/UTKRISHT-ICS52/README.md

 - 👀 I’m interested in Web development,AI/ML
 - 🌱 I’m currently learning Frontend web.   development
 - 💞️ I’m looking to collaborate on project
-- 📫 you can contact me with linkdln
+- 📫 You can contact me with linkdln
 - ⚡ Fun fact: Trying to something else

 <!---